Next Kilmarnock Manager Odds: Cash For Kettlewell

 Despite Livi's 2024 relegation, Martindale's consistent top-six finishes in previous seasons highlight his tactical ability and leadership.
 The 49-year-old is admired across the league and would bring Premiership experience and a no-nonsense approach to Kilmarnock.

-While he has no personal ties to the club, his track record fits the steady, proven operator profile.
-With McInnes gone, Martindale is seen as a credible alternative - bookmakers have him second-favourite - and media suggest he would be open to discussions after Livingston face Ross County in the play-offs.
+With McInnes gone, Martindale is seen as a credible alternative - bookmakers have him third-favourite - and media reports suggest he could be open to discussions after Livingston face Ross County in the play-offs.

-John McGlynn
+John Carver

 Scottish Premiership on Free Bets